liferay/liferay-docs/discover/portal/articles/100-web-experience-management/07-staging-content-for-publication/03-using-the-staging-environment/01-staging-content.markdown

 and publish the change to live.
 This is possible because portlet configurations are always staged.

-To publish a portlet on a page, you must publish the page containing the portlet first.
+To publish a portlet that is on a page, you must publish the page first.

 $$$